Critically 'Thinking Science'

 We value social responsibility and provide our students with opportunities for community engagement to practice mindfulness, mutual respect and cultural awareness skills.

-The new, inter-departmental R3 program at the Johns Hopkins Bloomberg School of Public Health aims to innovate graduate science education by bringing more critical and philosophical thinking, interdisciplinary practice, as well as social responsibility into the training for life and public health scientists.
+The new, inter-departmental R3 track at the Johns Hopkins Bloomberg School of Public Health aims to innovate graduate science education by bringing more critically-philosophical thinking, interdisciplinary practice, as well as social responsibility into the training for life and public health scientists.

 - Open-minded and self-directed practitioners, communicators, and educators